tweag/lagoon/clients/cmdline/README.md

 ```

 By specifying a "metadata" source through the use of `--source-metadata-name`
-and `--source-metadata-field` flags, datalake will internally reference the
+and `--source-metadata-field` flags, lagoon will internally reference the
 source `srp-003754`:

 ```
-datalake -n 'srp-003754-counts-exon'         \
+lagoon -n 'srp-003754-counts-exon'         \
          --source-metadata-name 'srp-003754' \
          --source-metadata-field 'run'       \
          'counts_exon.tsv'